Our iOS client library ships with analytics support out of the box, and by default,

 Features that depend on analytics being enabled may not work properly if it is disabled (reports, location segmentation, region triggers, push to local time).

-If you do not wish to include analytics and reporting in your application, in your
+If you do not wish to include analytics and reporting in your application, you can opt out by default by adding an enabledFeatures

 When analytics is disabled at runtime it will delete any locally stored events and prevent any events from uploading.